 3. Experiment, even in hiring

 Presence of a dedicated HR manager also gave us space to experiment and innovate in our hiring process.
 Last year we were able to engage 1700+ fresher candidates on our open training portal and hire 20 best sales executives.
-This training portal was built on our business call recordings on MyOperator, highlighting the application of our own product for training purposes.
+This training portal was built on our business call recordings on MyOperator a toll free number provider, highlighting the application of our own product for training purposes.

 Even for hiring experienced candidates we asked them to take that short training from the portal before coming for an Interview.
 This made the interview more relevant and also filtered out non-serious candidates.